Uninterrupted Access 24x7, 10% OFF On WhatsApp

 Mistake:

-• Describing the overall success of the project or team accomplishments rather than highlighting your specific role and contributions.
+• Describe your overall achievement of the project or crew accomplishments rather than highlighting your specific role and contributions.

 Why It’s a Problem: